Ludwig Goransson is having the best year ever. Period.

 He got a job assisting composer Theodore Shapiro — first working on the 2008 comedy "Tropic Thunder" — after graduating from USC.

-"From the very first submission of materials that he sent to me in applying for the job, it was immediately clear that he had his own voice as a composer, and that's really rare," said Shapiro, who has also scored "The Wolf of Wall Street, "The Devil Wears Prada," ''Blades of Glory" and more.
+"From the very first submission of materials that he sent to me in applying for the job, it was immediately clear that he had his own voice as a composer, and that's really rare," said Shapiro, who has scored "Destroyer," ''The Devil Wears Prada" and "Blades of Glory" and also wrote music for "The Wolf of Wall Street."

 "You can find a lot of people who are very proficient at doing other styles, but it's very rare that you find somebody who really arrives with a very unique sensibility and that it's always been clear that he had that.
 He just thinks a little bit differently than everyone else."